ircv3/ircv3-specifications/extensions/extended-isupport.md

 `RPL_ISUPPORT` list.
 In that case, the server MUST send a `RPL_ISUPPORT` list when connection registration completes with entries previously omitted.

-If the client enables `draft/extended-isupport` after connection registration, the server MUST send one or more `RPL_ISUPPORT` messages.
-If the client enables, disables and then enables again `draft/extended-isupport` at any time, the server MUST send one or more `RPL_ISUPPORT` messages.
+The server MUST send one or more `RPL_ISUPPORT` messages when the capability is enabled, including after connection registration or if the client enables, disables and then enables again the capability.
 If the client requests the `draft/extended-isupport` capability while it's already enabled, the server MUST NOT send any `RPL_ISUPPORT` messages in response.

 ### `draft/isupport` batch